 PANDAS DIAGNOSTIC GUIDELINES

-In February 1998, Dr. Susan E. Swedo and her team at NIMH published the first description of PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) in Am J Psychiatry and provided guidelines for diagnosis.
+PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) was first described in February 1998 when Dr. Susan E. Swedo and her team at NIMH published the landmark paper in The American Journal Psychiatry and provided guidelines for diagnosis.
 In a published article in 2004, Dr. Swedo updated and clarified the guidelines.
 The Guidelines and Therapeutics Committee of the PPN, of which Dr. Swedo is a member, has now provided a guideline for diagnosing PANDAS syndrome (now designated a subgroup of PANS) based upon those two published papers.
 These succinct guidelines seek to clarify the intentions of the Swedo NIH team, as well as those areas of the text that inadvertently resulted in inconsistent application of the criteria by different researchers.

 1. Presence of OCD and/or tics, particularly multiple, complex or unusual tics